Mclmadden/NGC1333IRAS4/Week 4.md

 N.B.
 There doesn't seem to be an apparent linear pattern to the RMS by methanol transition

-Calculated weighted means for the data's centroid and width:
+Calculated weighted means for the data's centroid, width, and uncertainty:

 **Weighted Arithmetic Mean = Σ(x * σ^-2)/Σ(σ^-2)**